RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent

 To this end, consider an arbitrary iteration \( t \) such that \( (t+1) \mod J \neq 0 \), and fix an arbitrary coordinate index \( k \in \{1, \dots, d\} \).
 Define the vector \( \bOmega(t) \in \R^M \), whose elements correspond to the \( k \)-th coordinate of the iterates \( \bw_j(t) \) for all nodes, stacked into the vector \( \bOmega(t) \).
 Note that most quantities related to the \( d \)-dimensional optimization in this paper, including \( \bOmega(t) \), inherently depend on the coordinate index \( k \).
 However, since \( k \) is chosen arbitrarily, we often omit this explicit dependence in this and subsequent sections to simplify notation.

-In the following lemma, we establish that the consensus step in Algorithm~\ref{gradient descent algorithm} ensures that the update at each node in the \( k \)-th coordinate is computed exclusively using uncompromised information.
+In the following lemma, we establish that Steps 4--6 in Algorithm~\ref{gradient descent algorithm} ensures that the update at each node in the \( k \)-th coordinate is computed exclusively using uncompromised information.
 Specifically, we show that for \( \bOmega(t) \in \R^M \), the update can be expressed as:

 where \( \bY_k(t) \) is a matrix that assigns zero weights to contributions from compromised incoming edges.
 The explicit structure of \( \bY_k(t) \), referred to as the \textit{mixing matrix}, which depends on both the iteration index \( t \) and the coordinate index \( k \), is detailed in the following lemma.